sholladay/pogo/README.md

 The directory or file that is served is determined by joining the path given to `h.directory()` with the value of the last path parameter of the route, if any.
 This allows you to control whether the directory root or files within it will be accessible, by using a particular type of path parameter or lack thereof.

  - A route with `path: '/movies'` will only serve the directory itself, meaning it will only work if the `listing` option is enabled (or if the path given to `h.directory()` is actually a file instead of a directory), otherwise a `403 Forbidden` error will be thrown.
- - A route with `path: '/movies/{file}'` will only serve the directory's children, meaning that a request to `/movies/` will return a `404 Not Found`, even if the `listing` option is enabled.
+ - A route with `path: '/movies/{file}'` will only serve the directory’s children, meaning that a request to `/movies/` will return a `404 Not Found`, even if the `listing` option is enabled.
- - A route with `path: '/movies/{file?}'` will serve the directory itself and the directory's children, but not any of the directory's grandchildren or deeper descendants.
+ - A route with `path: '/movies/{file?}'` will serve the directory itself and the directory’s children, but not any of the directory’s grandchildren or deeper descendants.
- - A route with `path: '/movies/{file*}'` will serve the directory itself and any of the directory's descendants, including children and granchildren.
+ - A route with `path: '/movies/{file*}'` will serve the directory itself and any of the directory’s descendants, including children and granchildren.

-Note that the name of the path parameter (`file` in the example above) does not matter, it can be anything, and the name itself won't affect the directory helper or the response in any way.
+Note that the name of the path parameter (`file` in the example above) does not matter, it can be anything, and the name itself won’t affect the directory helper or the response in any way.
 You should consider it a form of documentation and choose a name that is appropriate and intuitive for your use case.
 By convention, we usually name it `file`.

 ##### options